 NDPS Field Project Presentation, presented by Holly Mauney, February 2017,

-NDPS certification is issued by the National Dropout Prevention Center for a three-year validity period and is renewable by participation in four or more professional learning sessions and maintenance of NDPN membership during the certification period.
+NDPS certification is issued by the National Dropout Prevention Center for a three-year validity period and is renewable by participation in four or more professional learning sessions per calendar year and maintenance of NDPC membership during the certification period.
 This may be obtained through conference and event attendance.
 Please contact NDPC with questions about maintaining certification.Begin Application

 Questions about the program?
 Contact us at firstname.lastname@example.org